InsightEdge/insight-platform-patterns/fast-data-lake-processing.md

 #### Implementation

 In Memory Data Grid technology is a natural candidate to serve as the side reservoir, because:
-1. It is very fast, in processing and ingest.
+1. It is very fast, in processing and ingest
-2. It enable complicated business related mutation on the data even after the data was ingests.
+2. It enable complicated business related mutation on the data even after the data was ingests
-3. I can support Machine Learning.
+3. I can support Machine Learning
-4. It is support rich query language.
+4. It is support rich query language
-5. It is very easy to write a reporting or UI on top of it.
+5. It is very easy to write a reporting or UI on top of it

 ##### Specifically with Gigaspaces [InsightEdge](https://insightedge.io/)

 ###### You have the following options for ingesting the data from the data lake to the grid
-1. User Spark SQL to read RDD from JDBC data source filter and mutate the RDD and at the end save to the grid.
+1. User Spark SQL to read RDD from JDBC data source filter and mutate the RDD and at the end save to the grid
-2. Use Java Client to read from the Data Lake and write to the grid using Write Multiple.
+2. Use Java Client to read from the Data Lake and write to the grid using Write Multiple
-3. Write a specific [Processing Unit](https://docs.gigaspaces.com/xap/12.1/dev-java/the-processing-unit-overview.html) that load for each partition only its data, this can be very very fast.
+3. Write a specific [Processing Unit](https://docs.gigaspaces.com/xap/12.1/dev-java/the-processing-unit-overview.html) that load for each partition only its data, this can be very very fast

 ###### You have the following options for mutating and enriching the data after it is in the grid
-1. Write a [Processing Unit](https://docs.gigaspaces.com/xap/12.1/dev-java/the-processing-unit-overview.html) that mutate the data on events.
+1. Write a [Processing Unit](https://docs.gigaspaces.com/xap/12.1/dev-java/the-processing-unit-overview.html) that mutate the data on events
-2. Use Java Client that change the data.
+2. Use Java Client that change the data
 3. Use Spark API

 ###### You have the following options for perform analitic and machine learning on the fast data lake
-1. Using the grid aggregations commands.
+1. Using the grid aggregations commands
 2. Using python via Spark Notebook
-3. Using Spark Notebook as a UI.
+3. Using Spark Notebook as a UI
-4. Using Spark Machine Learning.
+4. Using Spark Machine Learning

 #### Sample Code